AMP For Email Is a Terrible Idea - Slashdot

 that brings up an entirely new question..
 Did facebook and myspace kill the damn personal web pages?
 I can't even remember the last time someone had a someurl.com/~username/ link to hand out..

-I actually like email (Score:3)
+I actually like email (Score:4, Insightful)

 > "Nobody really likes it, but it's the way nobody really likes sidewalks, or electrical outlets, or forks"